 Access your personal information held by the police

-Section 7 of the Data Protection Act 1998 states that individuals are entitled, upon written request, to be informed as to whether or not personal data is held or processed about them.
+Article 15 of the GDPR states that individuals are entitled to obtain confirmation as to whether or not personal data is held or processed about them, as well as access to the information - this applies to general data.

-If you'd like to what or if we hold information about you, there are three options available depending on what information you'd like to get.
+If you'd like to access information regarding processing of your personal data by the police there are two options available depending on what information you'd like to get.

-Option 2 - Access your data held on the Police National Computer (PNC) only
+Option 1 - Access your criminal record data held on the Police National Computer (PNC)

-To request a copy of any information held about you on the police national computer, you must complete a NPCC Subject Access Application Form .
-Applications are processed by the Association of Chief Police Officers Criminal Records Office (ACRO)and cost £10.
+To request a copy of any information held about you on the police national computer, you must make this request using the Association of Chief Police Officers Criminal Records Office (ACRO) website.

-Option 3 - Access your data held on local force systems only
+Option 2 - Access your data held on local force systems

 If we decline your request to access personal information

-Under the Data Protection Act, we reserve the right to decline your request to access the personal information we hold on you, which relate to the following reasons;
+Under the Data Protection Act 2018 we may have to decline your request to access the personal information we hold on you, this would be likely in the following scenarios;

-- information being processed for the prevention or detection of crime or the prosecution of offenders.
-For example, we won’t release intelligence about an individual under these provisions if it could damage an investigation.
+- when disclosure of information being processed would harm the prevention or detection of crime or the prosecution of criminal offences.
+For example, we won’t release intelligence about an individual under these provisions if it would allow them to evade detection or harm a criminal investigation.

 Please be aware that when requesting information, we can only release details we have on you, as the applicant.
 We cannot provide information relating to other individuals.
-Any details not relating to yourself will be edited out.
+Any details not relating to yourself will be redacted.

 Your personal information rights